 Lightly coat the bottom of a large sauté pan with the oil and place it over medium heat.
 Place the salmon on a large plate, wiping off most, but not all, of the excess marinade.
 Season both sides with salt and pepper and then place them in the pan.
 You should hear a sizzling sound -- if you don't it's not hot enough.
 Wait for the sizzle!
 Sauté just until it's cooked through, a couple of minutes per side.
 (It should remain translucent in the very center.)
 Set aside to cool completely.

 Peel and cut the avocado into bite-sized pieces.
 (Here's how to peel and cut an avocado.)
 Place the avocado in a large mixing bowl and add the scallions.
 Then wash and dry the 2 remaining peaches, cut them into bite-sized pieces, and add them to the bowl.
 Once the salmon has cooled, using your hands, break it into bite-sized pieces and add it to the bowl as well.
 Gently mix to combine.

 Spoon the cooked rice into 4 individual serving bowls, or a large serving platter.
-Evenly top the it with the salmon mixture.
+Evenly top it with the salmon mixture.

-This is best served cool.
+*This dish is best served cold.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.